Scar (The Lion King): Other

+Books

-A Tale of Two Brothers (book)
+A Tale of Two Brothers

 Scar makes a few appearances in Six New Adventures, a book series that was sequel to the original Lion King.
 Most prominently, he is the antagonist in A Tale of Two Brothers.
 In the story, Simba breaks a promise to Kopa, his son, and Rafiki warns against this, using Scar's relationship with his own father, Ahadi, as an example why this was wrong.
 Feeling Mufasa is the favored child, Scar tries to make him look foolish by pitting him against a Buffalo named Boma.
 However, the plan fails and Scar, then named Taka, comes away with his namesake as a 'mark of shame'.

+The Circle of Ter-Roar

+Scar is the primary antagonist in the seventh book of the Disney Chills series titled The Circle of Ter-Roar, written by author Jennifer Brody under the name of Vera Strange.
+The book was published on August 1, 2023.
+Twelve-year-old Silas is a scaredy cat.
+Everything from an unexpected door slam to someone coughing in class scares him, and the other students waste no time in ruthlessly reminding him of it.
+So when his family unexpectedly inherits a safari-themed summer camp in Arizona, he is both terrified, and thrilled, at the prospect of the cross-country move.
+Hakuna matata is the theme of Camp Pride Rock that was the pride and joy of Silas's Aunt Scarlet.
+But when she suddenly passes away and gives all ownership to her brother, Silas's father, they find upon arrival that the camp isn't in the shape they thought it would be.
+And deep inside Silas's closet is an old, mysterious trunk.
+When he is finally able to unlock it, he finds the spirit of Camp Pride Rock—the pelt of an old lion named Scar.
+Once he unlocks the trunk, Silas begins to think that things are looking up for the dilapidated camp and for his family, until a terrifying accident and a series of scary animal encounters immediately switches his thought process.
+The story deals with the themes of cowardice, child neglect, homesickness, jealousy, sibling rivalry and sacrifice.